Skip to main content

 Jumps

 Boughs can be started with jumps, denoted with => [Name].
-The first jump must be passed in to the start function, or if using the CLI the second parameter of the run command.
+The first jump must be passed in to the start function, or if using the CLI, the bough flag of the run command.

 # topi run file.topi --bough GATEHOUSE